erin murtha as an artist

 Jello

-Like so many folks, I'm absolutely intrigued by 1950s culture.
-Specifically, I wanted to delve deeper into the fascination with gelatin.
-Of the various fads and novelty crazes that have swept across America, aspics are possibly my favorite.
+There are few things as intriguing as 1950s Americana culture.
+It was the advent of convenience, speed, efficiency, and seemingly endless hope for the future of humanity in America.
+Specifically, the need to delve deeper into the fascination with gelatin was inevitable.
+Of the various fads and novelty crazes that have swept across America, aspics are possibly a favorite.

 Hangry

-This section is about food.
-The foods we love, the foods we hate.
-The foods we love to hate and hate to love.
+This sub-set of art is an observation the foods we love, the foods we hate - the foods we love to hate and hate to love.
 Pre-packaged for our convenience.
+An observation of what society turns to in times of joy, in times of convenience, in times of poverty, and in wealth.
+A variety of slice-of-life.

 Cake.